 Electives: 2 Credit Hours Each - The general expectation is that students have completed the core set of required courses prior to enrolling in CISB courses.
-Please check the individual course descriptions for any additional prerequisites.
+Check the individual course descriptions for any additional prerequisites.

 CISB 6210.
 Essential Law for the Entrepreneur.
 A course that provides a broad awareness of and skill in coping with critical legal issues encountered by the entrepreneur building a growth-oriented business.
 Also helps students develop skills in the practice of minimizing exposure to liability and litigation and in working effectively with attorneys and regulators.
 Addresses venture initiation through expansion stage.
-Includes topics: 1) contract law, 2) legal entities, 3) governance, 4) intellectual property, 5) e-law and e-litigation, 6) securities law overview, 7) dispute resolution and litigation management, 8) employment law, and 9) protection of intellectual assets.
-Offered on an irregular basis.
+Topics covered include: 1) contract law, 2) legal entities, 3) governance, 4) intellectual property, 5) e-law and e-litigation, 6) securities law overview, 7) dispute resolution and litigation management, 8) employment law, and 9) protection of intellectual assets.

 CISB 6211.
 Enhancing Operational Performance for Entrepreneurial Companies.
 A course that addresses how, by making good operating decisions, an entrepreneur can successfully direct/manage his or her fledgling company into becoming a successful firm capable of withstanding the challenges of an ever-changing marketplace.
-Emphasizes, in both lectures and cases, practical, real-world approaches to operations.
-Covers topics such as industry and competitor analysis, assessing financial strength, the business model, building the management team, measuring costs, the legal foundation of the business, marketing issues, preparing for the challenges of growth, and growth by acquisition.
+In both lectures and cases, emphasis is placed on practical, real-world approaches to operations.
+Topics covered include: industry and competitor analysis, assessing financial strength, the business model, building the management team, measuring costs, the legal foundation of the business, marketing issues, preparing for the challenges of growth, and growth by acquisition.

 CISB 6212.
 International Entrepreneurship.
 A course that provides students with an understanding of the complexities faced by entrepreneurs doing business in a global environment and knowledge that will help them to successfully cope with that environment.
 Focuses on and emphasizes the perspective of the entrepreneur.
-Covers topics from an international perspective, including: entrepreneurial opportunity identification and evaluation; market analysis and intelligence; joint ventures and partnerships; agents, VARs and representatives; regulations, laws and customs; regional and cultural issues; financing foreign ventures; and choice of domestic and international legal entities.
+Topics covered from an international perspective are: entrepreneurial opportunity identification and evaluation; market analysis and intelligence; joint ventures and partnerships; agents, value added resellers and representatives; regulations, laws and customs; regional and cultural issues; financing foreign ventures; and choice of domestic and international legal entities.

 CISB 6214.
 Law of Financial Transactions for Entrepreneurs.
-A course that teaches students 1) what issues determine the proper entity for their businesses (corporation, partnership, LLC); 2) the legal and practical issues in funding their businesses in the start-up phase; 3) how venture capitalist funding works and how to negotiate with venture capitalists; 4) the mechanics of stock option plans and how to best design them for their businesses; 5) the tax, legal and business issues that determine the proper structure for mergers and acquisitions; 6) how to read definitive documents and what to look for; and 7) how the initial public offering process works.
+A course that teaches students what issues determine the proper entity for their businesses (corporation, partnership, LLC); the legal and practical issues in funding their businesses in the start-up phase; how venture capital funding works and how to negotiate with venture capitalists; the mechanics of stock option plans and how to best design them for their businesses; the tax, legal and business issues that determine the proper structure for mergers and acquisitions; how to read definitive documents and what to look for; and how the IPO process works.

 CISB 6216.
 Managing the Entrepreneurial Business I. A focus on entrepreneurial management and leadership issues in a rapidly changing micro and macro environment.
-Covers topics such as managing rapid growth, managing adversity, entrepreneurial leadership and contemporary management theories applied to the entrepreneurial setting.
+Topics covered include: managing rapid growth, managing adversity, entrepreneurial leadership and contemporary management theories applied to the entrepreneurial setting.

 CISB 6217.
 Managing the Entrepreneurial Business II.
-A course that addresses legal and financial issues encountered by entrepreneurs trying to professionalize and grow an existing enterprise.
-Covers topics such as turnaround strategies and approaches, development of visionary skills, protection of intellectual property, and current practices for managing rapid change.
+The course addresses legal and financial issues encountered by entrepreneurs trying to professionalize and grow an existing enterprise.
+Topics covered include: turnaround strategies and approaches, development of visionary skills, protection of intellectual property, and current practices for managing rapid change.
 Prerequisite: Managing the Entrepreneurial Business I.

 CISB 6218.
 Managing the Family-Owned and Closely Held Business.
-An exploration of the unique challenges and opportunities involved in the management and ownership of family-owned and closely held enterprises.
-Examines the key business, personal and interpersonal issues relevant to the continuity and management of these firms.
-Emphasizes family business systems and family dynamics as well as keys to building long-term successful family businesses.
+The course explores the unique challenges and opportunities involved in the management and ownership of family-owned and closely held enterprises.
+It examines the key business, personal and interpersonal issues relevant to the continuity and management of these firms.
+The course emphasizes family business systems and family dynamics as well as keys to building longterm successful family businesses.